idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 than given here, please write to the friendly `LLVM developers
 <http://lists.cs.uiuc.edu/mailman/listinfo/llvmdev>`_ and they'll surely
 help you out or add the requested info to this document.

+Please also remember that you can learn a lot by using the ``-emit-llvm`` option to the ``clang++`` compiler.
+This gives you a chance to see a live production compiler in action and precisely how it does things.